 - Ground cloves

 Tips for cooking carne asada on the stove

 - If using a flank steak, the flank steak should be marinated up to overnight or for at least 3 hours.
-You can get away with a shorter marinade time if you use skirt steak, at least one hour!

 - Wait a few minutes before cutting your steak!
 Allow 5 to 10 minutes for the juices to redistribute and resist the desire to eat it right away.